I like to think of SEO as an old Nintendo role-playing video game.

 A WordPress SEO plugin is a tool that can be added to your WordPress site or blog to improve its functionality, efficiency, and overall look.

-You can install more than one WordPress plugins, and dramatically improve user experiences, provided they’re used correctly.
+You can install more than one WordPress plugin, and dramatically improve user experiences, provided they’re used correctly.

 Even better, you don’t necessarily need any coding experience to use a WordPress plugin.